 - Finance

-- Regulatory impact on profit margins
+- Life cycle management impact on profit margins

 - Detailed regulatory budget setting